-Pastis is a strong (45% alcohol) French anise and licorice liqueur, somewhat similar to Greece’s ouzo and Lebanon’s arak.
-It is part of the traditional culture of the south of France, Marseille, and pétanque.
+Pastis is a strong (45% alcohol) French anise/licorice liqueur, somewhat similar to Greece’s ouzo and Lebanon’s arak.
+It is part of the traditional culture of the south of France, and especially of Marseille and pétanque.

-Ricard, the best-known maker of pastis, has for many decades been the most prominent sponsor of petanque tournaments and events.
+Ricard, the best-known maker of pastis, has for many decades been a prominent sponsor of petanque tournaments and events.
 Another well-known brand is Pernod, which however does not call itself a pastis.
 The two companies, Ricard and Pernod, merged in 1974, although the brands are still separate.

 The traditional way to drink pastis is —